-DFI.money price prediction: What is DFI.money (YFII)?
+DFI.Money price prediction: What is DFI.Money (YFII)?

 Can YFII recover from its recent downturn?

 The DFI.Money protocol aims to help people with yield farming.
 But what about its native token, DFI.Money (YFII)?

-This is “the practice of staking or lending crypto assets in order to generate high returns or rewards in the form of additional cryptocurrency”.
+Yield farming is “the practice of staking or lending crypto assets in order to generate high returns or rewards in the form of additional cryptocurrency”.
 In other words, it involves moving crypto around different marketplaces in an attempt to generate the maximum amount of interest.

 The issues with yield farming are that it can be complex and expensive if you do not move your crypto to the right platform in time.
-What DFI.Money wants to do is to automate the process of finding the marketplaces with the best yield across decentralised finance (DeFi) platforms.
+What DFI.Money wants to do is to automate the process of finding the marketplaces with the best yields across decentralised finance (DeFi) platforms.

 Yield.Finance was originally launched in early 2020, with the system’s native token, YFI, coming onto the market in the summer of that year.
 By July 2020, the process of mining and farming the token ended.
-At that time, there was a proposal to protect the token from so-called crypto whales, big speculators who gobble up lots of crypto, often influencing market trends.
+At that time, there was a proposal to protect the token from so-called ‘crypto whales’ – big speculators who gobble up lots of crypto, often influencing market trends.

-While the suggestion won with 80% of the vote, it was not passed because the quora of 33% of YFI holders did not participate.
+While the suggestion won with 80% of the vote, it was not passed because the quorum of 33% of YFI holders did not participate.
 There was, however, a move by some supporters of the plan, who instituted a hard fork, creating a new protocol called DFI.Money, with a new native token, YFII.

 YFII supports the project, and can be bought, sold and traded on exchanges.
-There is a maximum supply, according to the white paper, of 40,000, all of which were mined by September 2020.
+There is a maximum supply, according to the whitepaper, of 40,000, all of which were mined by September 2020.
 The amount that could be mined or farmed reduced every week, which was the idea behind the proposal that split YFI and created YFII.

 There is no clear list of who exactly founded DFI.Money.
-This may not automatically be a bad thing (after all, plenty of well-established cryptos, including Bitcoin, have either pseudonymous or anonymous founders), but it might be an issue for investors who want to know as much about a crypto as they can before investing.
+This may not automatically be a bad thing – after all, plenty of well-established cryptos, including Bitcoin, have either pseudonymous or anonymous founders – but it might be an issue for investors who want to know as much about a crypto as they can before investing.

 YFII price history

 When YFII first came onto the open market in the summer of 2020, it was worth around $1,000.
-While its price initially plummeted to an all-time low of $96.29 on 3 August that year, it soon recovered and, less than a month later, on 1 September, it was trading at an all-time high of $9,385.42.
+While its price initially plummeted to an all-time low of $96.29 on 3 August that year, it soon recovered and, less than a month later, on 1 September 2020, it was trading at an all-time high of $9,385.42.
 It quickly fell back from this position and by the end of the year it was worth around $1,600.

-In August, the crypto market recovered, boosted, at least in part, by a growing interest in non-fungible tokens (NFTs).
+In August, the crypto market recovered, boosted at least in part by a growing interest in non-fungible tokens (NFTs).
 YFII responded and, by the end of the month it was worth $6,330.34, down slightly from 31 August’s intraday high of $7,629.82.

 However, things went downwards as the market shrunk, prompted by concerns about the Omicron variant of Covid-19, and it ended the month at $3,470.11.
-December saw the downturn continue and the token closed the year at $2,810.18.
+December 2021 saw the downturn continue and the token closed the year at $2,810.18.

-There was some recovery in March, with a periodic high of $2,432.85 promising a return to form, but the price stalled and China’s crypto ban meant it fell back under $2,000 on 11 April.
+There was some recovery in March, with a periodic high of $2,432.85 promising a return to form, but the price stalled and China’s crypto ban meant it fell back under $2,000 on 11 April 2022.

 The really bad news came in May, though.
-It fell below $1,000 on 9 May and the market turmoil caused by the depegging of UST and the collapse of LUNA meant that, on 11 May it met a low of $896.67.
-While investors will have seen it rise above $1,000 a couple of days later, on 2 May it dropped from $1,221.97 to $375.93, a fall of nearly 70%.
+It fell below $1,000 on 9 May 2022 and the market turmoil caused by the depegging of UST and the collapse of LUNA meant that, on 11 May, it met a low of $896.67.
+While investors will have seen it rise above $1,000 a couple of days later, on 25 May 2022 it dropped from $1,221.97 to $375.93, a fall of nearly 70%.

-DFI.money price predictions
+DFI.Money price predictions

-CoinsKid has a YFII price prediction which says the token should be able to cash in on its recent growth this year, and reach $2,147.87 by the end of 2022 before rising to $2,160.46 in July 2023.
-A year on from then it should hit $4,556.70 while the site’s DFI.money price prediction for 2025 sees it start the year at $5,177.21, moving to $5,647.65 in July and closing the year at $9,936.63.
-In July 2026, YFII should be worth $10,729.08 before it continues its rise to hit $12,136.92 in October, the sitye predicts.
+CoinsKid has a YFII price prediction which says the token should grow further this year, and reach $1,968.09 by the end of 2022 before rising to $2,741.49 in August 2023.
+A year on from then it should hit $3,931.69 while the site’s DFI.Money price prediction for 2025 sees it start the year at $3,310.04, climbing to $4,931.56 in July and closing the year at $6,386.73.
+In August 2026, YFII should be worth $8,025.14 before reaching $9,998.43 in November, the site predicts.

-CaptainAltCoin has a DFI.money coin price prediction that says it should drop to $964.95 in October 2022 before recovering to trade at $1,712.79 in July 2023.
-In 2025, YFII should be worth about $2,854.64, but that is as good as things will get and, by July 2027, it should be worth $0, becoming at the very least a de facto dead coin, the site believes.
+CaptainAltCoin has a DFI.Money coin price prediction that says it should drop to $1,088.93 in October 2022 before recovering to trade at $2,081.98 in August 2023.
+In 2025, YFII should be worth about $3,370.83, but that is as good as things will get and, by July 2027, it should be worth $0, becoming a de facto dead coin, the site believes.

-PricePrediction.net in contrast is very positive indeed, at least in the medium and long term.
-The site has a DFI.money price prediction for 2022 which sees it drop to $1,425.33, while it says that the token should then recover to reach $2,173.97 in 2023, $3,189.83 in 2024 and $4,458.38 in 2025.
-The site argues that YFII will be worth $5,935.30 in 2026 before going to $8,622.57 in 2027 and $12,773.35 in 2028.
-The token should close the decade at $18,922.26 and there is a DFI.money price prediction for 2030 of $27,492.10 before it reaches $39,943.21 in 2031.
+PricePrediction in contrast is very positive indeed.
+The site has a DFI.Money price prediction for 2022 which sees it rise to $2,132.65, while it says that the token should then reach $3,190.24 in 2023, $4,726.43 in 2024 and $7,070.98 in 2025.
+The site argues that YFII will be worth $10,174.62 in 2026 before going to $15,218.87 in 2027 and $21,690.33 in 2028.

 We do not know for sure who is behind DFI.Money.
 While that is not automatically a bad thing, it might well discourage potential investors who want transparency from their cryptos from putting their money in YFII.